67272-App-Design-Dev/Lab_09_ChoreTrackerAPI_starter/README.md

 # Objectives

-- Filtering and Odering the index action
+- Filtering and Ordering the index action
 - Stateless authentication for the API
 - Versioning the API
 - Throttling API usage